3 Days Trip to los Angeles, california

 Los Angeles has been on my bucket list since I moved to Tucson, Arizona in 2018.
 Finally I got the opportunity to see this beautiful city in March of 2021.
-I planned my visit to explore Los Angeles on a long weekend even though it is not enough time to explore this interesting city.
+I planned my visit for a 3 days trip to Los Angeles, California.
+Though it is not enough time to explore this interesting city.
 I will share my experience of 3 days trip to Los Angeles and help you plan your itinerary.
 LA View from Griffith Observatory.

 I started my drive from Tucson, Arizona on Friday morning around 6AM and I arrived at my hotel around 1PM.
 It was around 7 hours drive from Tucson to Los Angeles.
 Traffic in LA is crazy and finding parking is even crazier and expensive.
 Public transportation is well developed if that is an option for someone planning to explore LA.
 I was using my own car to drive around.
 My advice, for people deciding to drive around LA , is to keep quarters with you for parking in city.